Resume Optimization Guide

 Common Resume Mistakes by Student Discipline

 Engineering students frequently make the mistake of listing technologies without context — writing "Python, Java, SQL" as a skills list without demonstrating how they applied these tools in projects or internships.
 Management students often use overly generic language like "team player" and "good communicator" without providing specific examples or metrics.
 Commerce students frequently omit relevant coursework and certifications that would help ATS match them to finance and accounting roles.
 Arts and humanities students struggle most with ATS because their experience descriptions tend to be narrative rather than keyword-rich.
-ConnectsBlue's AI understands these discipline-specific patterns and generates bullet points that combine natural readability with ATS-optimized keyword density.
+ConnectsBlue's guided writing prompts help turn those experiences into clearer bullet points with natural readability and role-specific keywords.

 Resume Tailoring for Campus Placements

 During campus placement season, students often apply to 10 to 20 different companies across multiple industries.
 Submitting the same generic resume to every company is one of the most common mistakes — a resume optimized for a TCS software engineering role will score poorly when submitted to a Deloitte consulting position because the keywords and emphasis are fundamentally different.
-ConnectsBlue solves this by allowing students to generate tailored resume variations for each target role in minutes.
-The AI analyzes the job description, identifies the most important keywords and qualifications, and adjusts your resume content accordingly while maintaining ATS compatibility across all versions.
+ConnectsBlue solves this by allowing students to generate tailored resume variations for each target role.
+The workflow analyzes the job description, identifies the most important keywords and qualifications, and helps you adjust resume content while maintaining ATS compatibility across all versions.

 The ATS Scoring Methodology